-My Rhumatologist (joint specialist) added strong anti-inflammatory medication so I could keep going and work.
+My Rheumatologist (joint specialist) added strong anti-inflammatory medication so I could keep going and work.
 This combination of medicines quickly led to my coming down with bleeding ulcers and painful colitis.
 I lived on prescription digestive aids and a whole host of other medications including Mylanta, Carafate, Pepcid, etc. To say I was miserable was a grave understatement.
-Here is what found worked for me as I lived in this state for years. *Smile*!
+Here is what found worked for me as I lived in this state for years.

 I had long ago decided I was responsible for the management of my own healing with help of my experts.
 Unlike each of them who pretty strongly believes in their particular approach, my goal was to get well.
 I was also in so much pain, I was willing to try almost anything that offered a chance to help without too much risk.
 I started with my doctors, moved on to health food stores then our local university medical library ending up with a terrible headache and enough conflicting advice I was near lost.

-Yes, this was the same lesson that I had learned but not understood as a result of my computer programs following the health of eleven thousand patients over a seven year period!
+Yes, this was the same lesson that I had learned but not understood as a result of my computer programs following the health of eleven thousand patients over a seven-year period!
 The only single correlation that was of major statistical significance out of that study to look into what created optimum health was attitude.
 Good health care, diet, exercise, hygiene and almost all of the other supposed "critical factors" combined accounted for only one quarter of the explanation of good long term health.
-The rest was all tied to a strong positive self image!
+The rest was all tied to a strong positive self-image!
 If I wanted to be well, I had to feel good about myself and my world.